 Abstract

 Finger millet is a fourth major crop species in Nepal having high diversity of land races and cultivated as traditional integrated subsistence crop.
 This crop has superior quality of nutrition.
 Mapping the current suitable habitat and predicting the potential change in the future is crucial for minimizing the loss of local landraces.
 Maxent model was used in this study to quantify the current suitable habitat and changes in the future habitat suitability under different climate change scenarios, based on representative concentration pathways (RCP's)(RCP 2.6, 4.5, 6.0 and 8.5) in two different time periods (2050 and 2070AD) using climatic predictive variables and species localities.
 The most suitable area of cultivation, area loss or gained and remaining stable for finger millet habitat was calculated.
-The model showed that 39.7% (58512.71km2) area of Nepal is the most suitable habitat for finger millet, mostly from Siwalik, mid-hills and lower parts of mountains within 96-2300m asl, elevation though only 4.5% (2636km2) area of most suitable land is under cultivation at present.
+The model showed that 39.7% (58512.71km2) area of Nepal is highly suitable for finger millet cultivation, mostly from Siwalik, mid-hills and lower parts of mountains within 96-2300m asl, elevation though only 4.5% (2636km2) area of most suitable land is under cultivation at present.
 Similarly, eastern and central parts of Nepal have more suitable areas than western part within the elevation range of 76m to2300m.
 Our research clearly shows that the future climatic suitable area of finger millet would shrink by about 3.5 to 6.9% under all RCPs in 2050 and 0.4 to 7.6 % under different RCPs by 2070.

 Key words: Climate change, finger millet, habitat, Maxent model